JenniferCruz/fend-optimization/README.md

 * All JavaScript files were externalized and made `async` (However, I am worried about how this could impact analytics in a "real live" project).
 * All styles were inlined in the `index.html` file's header (but I don't believe this would be a good solution for bigger sites).
 * The linked web font was removed and substituted for a web safe font.
+* _(I changed the design a little, but I don't think this had any impact in PageSpeed)_

 ##### A note on minification
 I considered minifying all text files.
 However, I found out this had zero impact in the PageSpeed score, probably because the files are already very small by themselves.